Fusakichi Omori: San Francisco earthquake 1906

+Omori's Law as defined based on aftershocks of the 1891 Mino–Owari earthquake (Japan).

 Worldwide, the two most common types of seismographs at the time, the Milne-type and Bosch-Omori seismographs recorded the San Francisco earthquake.
 Seismologists from around the world arrived in northern California shortly after the disaster.

 Omori left Tokyo 1 May by ship and arrived in San Francisco 18 May at the head of an Imperial committee of architects and engineers including Professors Tatsutaro Nakamura and Toshikata ("Riki") Sano to study the aftermath of the San Francisco earthquake and to give a new seismograph to the University of California.
 Another member of the committee was an architect, Magoichi Noguchi.

 Omori and his colleagues spent time in the city measuring damaged buildings and taking photographs.
 They were reportedly assaulted on more than one occasion.
 At least two authors state that Omori and colleagues were attacked on Mission Street, San Francisco by a gang of men and youths who were later hailed by the local press for their anti-Japanese racist stoning and slugging of random Japanese men, however contemporary sources indicate that one boy involved in the stoning of Dr. Omori worked for the Post Office as a messenger was fired by Postmaster Fisk of San Francisco when the Japanese Association of America protested.
 Other incidents alleged in a letter to the newspaper are unreferenced by any other sources, and Omori himself chose to forgive writing, "referring to some trouble I had with hoodlums in San Francisco.
 I was very glad to see that the people of Hawaii did not like to have me treated in that way, but then it did me no injury and I bear no malice.
 There are hoodlums in all countries.
 The people of California treated me extremely well and I am very much pleased with my trip."

 During the approximately 80 days spent in California, Omori traveled by steamer as far north as Humboldt County, California where on 6 July 1906 he was struck by a ruffian who mistook him for a non-union strikebreaking sailor in Eureka, California and the mayor of Eureka promptly apologized to Dr. Omori.